Basics of taxation

 - temporary residency (TR): 1-5 years, foreign students, workers, business partners, etc., may lead to PR

-- permanent residency (PR): renewed every 5-10 years, entitled to most rights except voting, may lead to citizenship
+- permanent residency (PR): renewed every 5-10 years, entitles to most rights except voting, may lead to citizenship

 - NOTE: legal and tax residency may differ; for example, banks may only ask to declare legal residency and address; sometimes, they may not care about your tax residency (although they do when withholding tax)